 It’s clear that there’s plenty of overlap between symptoms of endometriosis and IBS, including bloating, altered bowel habits, abdominal pain and reduced quality of life.
 A critical factor in both IBS and Endometriosis is visceral hypersensitivity, a term used to describe the experience of pain within the inner organs (viscera) at a level that is more intense than normal.
 This pain is thought to be caused by too much water and gas in the large bowel.
 How does the water and gas get in there?

 - High FODMAP foods are eaten (e.g. wheat, rye, mango, milk, honey) and travel down to the small intestine.

-- Some FODMAPS are not digested properly
+- Some FODMAPs are not digested properly

 - They keep going down to the large bowel (where they technically shouldn’t go) drawing water with them along the way.
 The bacteria there gobble them up producing methane, hydrogen and carbon.
 These are the gases which cause bloating and pain to the sensitive intestine.

 The low FODMAP diet is different for EVERYONE depending on what they are sensitive too.
 It is not supposed to be really restrictive and requires the guidance of a FODMAP trained dietitian.
-Good thing is we have some great ones here at The FODMAP Challenge as well as an online course you can do from home.
+The good thing is we have some great ones here at The FODMAP Challenge as well as an online course you can do from home.

 The overlap in endo and IBS is also an example of why you shouldn’t self-diagnose!
 If you suspect you have either condition, speak to a doctor before making dietary changes to ensure an underlying issue isn’t left untreated.